South Wales Victim Focus

 Recently, the Director of Justice visited the South Wales Victim Focus Multi-Crime service funded by the Office of the South Wales Police and Crime Commissioner.
-The Chief Executive of Victim Support, Katie Kampen also attended.
+The Chief Executive of Victim Support, Katie Kempen also attended.

 The South Wales Victim Focus service provides face to face and remote support to anyone effected or impacted by a crime and is underpinned by a 24/7 support line service, based in the National Contact Centre in Cardiff, which provides out of hours support to victims and witnesses living in South Wales.